-Dr. Tripp Di NicolaAssistant Principal (LAST NAMES A - DIET)
+Dr. Tripp Di NicolaAssistant Principal (LAST NAMES A - DOL)

 Education:Shenandoah UniversityEd.D. in Organizational Leadership (2013)National Board Certified Teacher (World Languages Other Than English: French)Conferred in November 2011West Virginia UniversityMaster of Arts in Educational Leadership Studies (2001)Shippensburg UniversityBachelor of Arts: French and Secondary Education (1996)Middlebury College: The Japanese SchoolJapanese Language Certificate of Completion (1996)

 My name is Tripp Di Nicola, one of the assistant principals at Riverside, home of the amazing #RAMILY!
-The 2019-2020 school year marks my twenty-fourth year in education.
-Time has certainly flown as we enter our fifth year at "The 'Side," but my passion and enthusiasm for working with all students, faculty, and staff to continually support their growth and success remains the same as it did on Day #1!Prior to my arrival at Riverside upon its opening in 2015, I served as a French and etymology teacher at Broad Run High School from 2007-2015, as well as the Department Chair of World Languages from 2011-2015.
+The 2020-2021 school year marks my twenty-fifth year in education.
+I simply cannot believe we are entering our sixth year at "The 'Side."
+My passion and enthusiasm for working with all students, faculty, and staff to continually support their growth and success remains the same as it did on Day #1!Prior to my arrival at Riverside upon its opening in 2015, I served as a French and etymology teacher at Broad Run High School from 2007-2015, as well as the Department Chair of World Languages from 2011-2015.
 I am also the Riverside High School National Honor Society administrative liaison with our sponsors Mrs. Astorga, Mrs. Bergel, and Dr. Safford, having previously served as a chapter adviser at Broad Run and at Musselman High School in Berkeley County, WV.I began my teaching career in December 1996 as a French and Spanish teacher at Waynesboro Area Senior High School in Waynesboro, Pennsylvania.
 Shortly thereafter, I was offered a position teaching in my native Berkeley County, West Virginia, where I taught French, Japanese, Spanish, and computer applications for five years.
 I also served as an assistant principal at Musselman High School in Inwood during my final year in West Virginia.